purecloudlabs/platform-client-sdk-common/resources/sdk/clisdkclient/templates/README.md

 Protocol - Protocol required to connect to the Proxy (http or https)

 The 'ProxyConfiguration' has another section which is an optional section.
-If the proxy requires authentication to connect to 'Auth' needs to be mentioned under the 'ProxyConfiguration'.
+If the proxy requires authentication to connect to 'userName' and 'password' needs to be mentioned under the 'ProxyConfiguration'.
 This section can be removed from the JSON file if no authentication is required.

 JSON configuration file:

 {
-    "proxy": {
         "host": "hostname",
         "protocol": "http",
-        "port": "8888"
+        "port": "8888",
-        "auth": {
-            "username": "username",
+        "userName": "username",
         "password": "password"
-        }
 }

 Command to Enable Proxy: